microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 4. Now, when you do a refresh and click on **bundlesprocessed**, you should see six files as shown below.

-_Note: If you upload a .zip file, the names of the bundles within the .zip file are exposed (not the .zip filename itself)._
+_Note: If you upload a .zip file, the names of the bundles within the .zip archive are exposed (not the .zip filename itself)._

 <img src="./media/FHIR-Bulk_Loader_Bundles_Processed_edit2.png" height="428">